seanhagen/endless_stream/backend/game/skills/README.md

   * an array of UUIDs that represent who the skill is targeting

 * `onAttack`
+  * UUID of what is being attacked

 * `onDefense`
+  * UUID of what is attacking

 * `onMove`
+  * the integer of the threat zone the actor is leaving
+  * the integer of the threat zone the actor is entering

 * `onCooldown`

 * `onRoundOver`
+  * the round number

 * `onLevelUp`
+  * the new level of the actor